Pyloromyotomy: Procedure

-Open approach: In the older open pyloromyotomy, the appropriate area of the gastrointestinal tract is accessed my creating a single cut on the abdomen of the patient and the pylorus and stomach are gently pulled through the opening for the procedure.
+Open approach: In the older open pyloromyotomy, the appropriate area of the gastrointestinal tract is accessed by creating a single cut on the abdomen of the patient and the pylorus and stomach are gently pulled through the opening for the procedure.
 This approach may be chosen due to patient/parent preference or if determined by the surgeon to be more appropriate.
 Once the initial cut on the abdomen is made, a layer of connective tissue between the abdomen and stomach is cut through.
 Then, the stomach and pylorus are carefully pulled through the opening created by the initial cut and the hypertrophied pylorus is identified by the surgeon.
 After that, the pyloric muscle is cut down to the mucosa and the muscle fibers are spread apart using a pyloric spreader.
 The newly separated pyloric sections are tested for adequate movement and the mucosa is tested for holes or other damage, which are repaired using suture as appropriate.
 Finally, the stomach and pylorus are carefully placed back into the abdominal cavity and the various tissue layers are repaired with stitches.